Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

-In this subsection, by applying the previous results and their proofs, we determine the diffeomorphism types of manifolds admitting round fold maps under appropriate conditions.
-More precisely, as a work, we characterize the family of all the $m$-dimensional manifolds represented as connected sums of homotopy spheres admitting round fold maps into ${\mathbb{R}}^n$ ($n \geq 2$) whose singular sets are connected and finite numbers of manifolds having the structures of smooth $S^{m-n}$ bundles over $S^n$ with $m \geq 2n$ by a class of round fold maps including a map in Example \ref{ex:2}.
+In this subsection, by applying the previous results and their proofs, we study the topologies and the differentiable structures of manifolds admitting round fold maps under appropriate differential topological constraints.
+More precisely, as a work, we characterize the family of all $m$-dimensional manifolds represented as connected sums of finite numbers of manifolds regarded as the total spaces of smooth $S^{m-n}$ bundles over $S^n$ by a class of round fold maps including a map in Example \ref{ex:2} under the assumption that the relation $m \geq 2n$ hold.

+\begin{Thm} Let $M$ be a closed and connected manifold of dimension $m$.
+Suppose that there exists a round fold map $f:M \rightarrow {\mathbb{R}}^n$.
+Suppose aso that the relation $m \geq 2n$ holds.